Kerala: Viridescent Paradise

 Rent a houseboat and sail the serene backwaters as you enjoy sumptuous local food onboard.
 You can visit nearby towns and marketplaces during your ride.

 Kerala sets the perfect ambiance for a romantic honeymoon getaway.
 Some recommended locations are:

 Kumarakom is famous for its romantic backwaters and the annual boat race festival that happens around Onam.
 Long canoe rides in the laid-back town can be a great way to spend time with your partner.

 Another beautiful, relaxed town for a romantic getaway is Palakkad, where you can appreciate traditional culture and architecture with your partner.

 How to Reach Kerala

-A rich coastline and backwater system puts Kerala in a strategic position to enable efficient travel through public ferries, speedboats and houseboats.
+A rich coastline and backwater system put Kerala in a strategic position to enable efficient travel through public ferries, speedboats, and houseboats.

 Food In Kerala

-The Malabar parotta is flat bread, which can be savoured with a delectable Kerala style beef curry, flavoured with strong spices.
+The Malabar parotta is flatbread, which can be savored with a delectable Kerala style beef curry, flavored with strong spices.